clearbold/reeves.studio/src/index.md

 Mark has supported website &amp; marketing platforms for the Campbell Soup Company, Lexmark, The New York Stock Exchange, Fidelity Investments, ESPN, MINI USA, Cadillac, and&nbsp;SAP.

-In recent years he&rsquo;s partnered with Higher Ed teams to design and build web apps for citizen science projects and the digital humanities, supported customized online ordering for a high-end catering firm, and launched multiple websites for clients in the Healthcare and Biosciences&nbsp;industries.
+In recent years he&rsquo;s partnered with Higher Ed teams to design and build web apps for citizen science projects and the digital humanities, built a customized online ordering for a high-end catering firm, and launched multiple websites for clients in the Healthcare and Biosciences&nbsp;industries.

 Today Mark is working to make websites and web applications more sustainable, for the planet and the people &amp; organizations managing&nbsp;them.